-The program is accredited in Audiology and Speech-Language Pathology by the Council of Academic Accreditation (CAA) of the American Speech-Language-Hearing Association (ASHA), 2200 Research Blvd., Rockville, MD 20850-3289, telephone 301-296-5700 or 800-498-2071.
+The Masters of Science education program in speech-language pathology at University of New Mexico is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
 The program is designed so that students can complete all academic and clinical credentialing requirements of ASHA and of the New Mexico Speech-Language Pathology, Audiology, and Hearing Aid Dispensing Practices board.

 The UNM program has a number of distinctive features:

-- access to a great diversity of clinical sites and populations
+- access to a diversity of clinical sites and populations

-A. Our graduates should have sufficient knowledge to effectively diagnose an individual with a communication disorder.
+- Demonstrate knowledge and skills to effectively diagnose an individual with a communication and/or swallowing disorder.

-B. Our graduates should have sufficient knowledge to effectively develop an intervention plan for an individual with a communication disorder.
+- Exhibit knowledge and skills to effectively formulate an intervention plan for an individual with a communication and/or swallowing disorder.